 The “Men Only” hotel next to the pawn shop is an interesting relic of the neighborhood’s transient history.
 This hotel today is one of the last remaining “cubicle hotels” in Chicago.
 People stay in a small room – at most 6-by-10 feet – with chicken wire ceilings separating them.
 Bathrooms are shared, as is a communal space with television.
 Historically day laborers stayed in these minimal confines for temporary jobs downtown.
 Today it’s the Ewing Annex Hotel, and many of the residents are on disability and stay longterm for low-income housing.

-Another historic building on the block is called the Bock Building.
-Built in 1897, it is only two stories though it was originally intended to have gone to 12.
-The owner of the building is Johnny.
+At the corner of Van Buren and Clark, the Bock Building, built in 1897, is only two stories though it was originally intended to have gone to 12.
+The building’s owner Johnny, is a small businessman who controls much of the corner’s real estate.
 He jokingly likes to claim that his last name is “Boni Vino,” which is the name of his bar and pizzeria Boni Vino on the Van Buren streetside.
 He leases offices on the second floor to small businesses owners and non-profits.
 When I stepped up there, I imagined that the faint scent of cigars lingering in the wood-paneled hallway perhaps comes from old-school trader, a vestige of yesteryears at the Board of Trade.